SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 ```

 Now you can open the "Browse Books" app and see the beginnings of a list report.
-The reason for this is that the Fiori Elements app does not yet know which properties to display.

 ![empty table](empty-table.png)